Greg's Solo E-bike Tour Across America is Completed After

 The Dutch E-Cyclist

 Gregory Maassen is a multimedia, strategic digital marketing, videographer, documentary maker, author, and manager.
 He lived in the Netherlands, Armenia, South Africa, Botswana, Afghanistan, Russia, Iraq, Macedonia, and Jordan.

-And now: He is an E-Cyclist traveling across the United States filming for a documentary and raising funds for research and awareness of peripheral neuropathy.
+And now: He is an E-Cyclist who traveled across the United States filming for a documentary and raising funds for research and awareness of peripheral neuropathy.

 Gregory founded E-bike Lovers to provide members with free, high-quality e-bike travel experiences.
 The social group is the largest and most inclusive group of e-cyclists in the United States.
 Read more about E-bike Lovers and e-bike technology in a BBC interview.

 He has a Ph.D. in Business Administration and lives with his wife Janet in Washington DC.
+He is working on three documentaries following his epic tour across America.
 Linkedin.

 Meet The Advisory Board

 Although Gregory e-bikes solo, he is supported by an impressive team of advisors